Engineering Projects in Community Service (EPICS)

 -

-Thank you for attending the Spring 2025 Innovation Showcase
+Thank you for joining us for the Fall 2025 Innovation Showcase

 Sun Devil Fitness Complex, Polytechnic campus